Home Selling Tips: How to Best Prepare Your Property for Showing

 3. Keep it clean and smelling nice to welcome your buyers

 If you want to get the most money for your property, you need to deep clean it, and then keep it clean every day.
-Remember that you have been living there for a while, so you got used to stains, odors, and imperfections here and there; but buyers will see them.
+Remember that you have been living there for a while, so you might be to stains, odors, and imperfections here and there; but buyers will see them.
 You can either commit yourself to the task or hire a professional deep cleaning service to make your house spotless for viewing.

 Another thing homeowners often overlook is the smell of a room or an entire house.
 They get used to the scent so they might not realize it’s driving buyers away.
 Pet owners should make sure they remove carpets, pet beds and other items that gather their pets’ odor.

-4. You can do some renovations – but choose them wisely
+4. You can do some renovations—but choose them wisely

 If you want to go further than just mopping the floors and painting the front door, you can start plans for a renovation: technological updates, room expansions, added features, and many more.
-However, you should make sure you carry out the right renovations because not all of them will help you make your money back – in some cases, it will be a loss.
+However, you should make sure you carry out the right renovations because not all of them will help you make your money back.
+In some cases, it will be a loss.

 The right renovations offer a return of investment of over 100%.
 Even some decorations will increase the perceived value of a property, like a stone veneer and a new hardwood flooring finishing.
 The kitchen and the bathroom are the rooms where renovations pay off the most, from updated appliances and features to improved flow.